goelashwin36/ashwingoel.com/content/blog/buffer-overflow.md

 You may also see how the variables are stored in memory.
 Since the address is in `hexadecimal` and there is a difference of 1 therefore, `usr_pass` and `sys_pass` variables are buffers of length 16.

-Now to test for Buffer Overflow.
-A long password is entered as shown.
+To test for Buffer Overflow, a long password is entered as shown.

 <img src="/images/blog/buffer-overflow/Ashwin-Goel-b3-2.png" style=" max-height: 500px;">